mrmod/peeper/README.md

 * Mount H.264 videos dataset to `/mnt/video`
 * Mount an output path for analyzed videos to `/mnt/analysis`

+## Troubles

+### PIP: Firebase-Admin SegFault

+Upgrade pip: `pip install --upgrade pip`

+### TensorFlow: Core Dump

+Verify CPU has AVX extensions: `cat /proc/cpuinfo` or whatever is right for windows.

+You might be compiling on your own! https://www.tensorflow.org/install/source

+Set aside about 24 hours for the compilation to complete.

 # Using the Local Pipeline

 ```